I attended AMEC’s conference on the future of evaluation in PR last week.

 When and if this happens (and it won’t happen overnight), PR will most likley start to command larger budgets on a more sustainable basis.

-This entry was posted on Tuesday, June 14th, 2011 at 5:23 pm and is filed under Uncategorized.
+This entry was posted on Tuesday, June 14th, 2011 at 5:23 pm and is filed under Evaluation, ROI.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.